Robert Coello: Los Angeles Angels of Anaheim

 On January 28, 2013, he was signed a to a Minor League contract with an invitation to big league Spring Training by the Los Angeles Angels of Anaheim.
 He was outrighted off the roster on October 8, 2013.

 New York Yankees

 Coello signed a minor league deal with the New York Yankees on January 8, 2014.
 He opted out of his deal on July 2, 2014.

 Baltimore Orioles

 On July 11, Coello signed a minor league deal with the Baltimore Orioles.

 San Francisco Giants

 Coello signed a minor league deal with the San Francisco Giants with an opt out clause by June 1.
 Coello exercised his opt out clause and became a free agent on June 1.
 Prior to his release, Coello had been pitching as a starter in AAA, starting 11 games for the River Cats.

 Texas Rangers

 Coello signed a minor league contract with the Texas Rangers in August 2015.

 Nexen Heroes

-Coello signed a one-year $550,000 contract with the Nexen Heroes of the Korea Baseball Organization in December 2015.
-He was waived on June 16, 2016, when the team signed Scott McGregor.
+In December 2015, Coello signed a one-year $550,000 contract with the Nexen Heroes of the KBO League.
+He made 12 starts for Nexen in 2016, posting a 6-5 record and 3.77 ERA with 46 strikeouts over 62 innings of work.
+Coello was waived on June 16, 2016, when the team signed Scott McGregor.